Asclepias tuberosa, yellow (Butterfly Weed) Seeds

 • Deer resistant once established

-• Low-maintenance and drought-tolerant
+• Low-maintenance and drought-tolerant addition to pollinator gardens

-Botanical Name: Asclepias tuberosa, yellow
+Botanical Name: Asclepias tuberosa

 Common Names: Butterfly Weed, Yellow Butterfly Weed